Capital of Equality as the Overarching Theme

 The city has historical merits to become the Capital of Equality since it rised from the fights of civil war to a city who fights on behalf of equality.
 But, what could this mean now and in the future?
 We take care of the regional equality of the Tampere Region, the rights of all citizens and the accessibility of culture.
 We want to become the international forerunner and advocate of all forms of equality.
 We want to be an example to the whole Europe.

-Tampere and the Tampere Region has powerful edge in its history and so has the present city whose culture faces its challenges head-on.
-Is the present edge of Tampere about humour that challenges structures, courage to swim against the current or modesty in front of its own sore points and global challenges?
+There’s powerful edge in the history of Tampere and the Tampere Region.
+It’s also present in the city today, whose culture faces its challenges head-on.
+It can be seen in the courage to be real and to challenge the existing structures.
+It is visible in the versatility of different cultures like the vigour underground culture.
+Is the present edge of Tampere about humour dealing with topical issues, courage to swim against the current or modesty in facing its own sore points and global challenges?

 sore points of the region • global challenges • industrialisation and technology • sub- and countercultures • underground • humour • stubbornness